Revelation Song

 "Revelation Song" is a song written by Jennie Lee Riddle with lyrics adapted from Revelation 4 of the New Testament.
 The song first gained exposure on U.S. Christian radio through a Christ for the Nations Institute recording, "Glorious" in 2004, as well as on Gateway Worship's debut album, Living for You in 2006, and subsequently included on Kari Jobe's self-titled album.
-It was later released by Phillips, Craig and Dean as the first single off Fearless.
+It was later released by Phillips, Craig and Dean as the first single of Fearless.

 Phillips, Craig and Dean cover

 Release

 Revelation Song was released by contemporary Christian group Phillips, Craig and Dean on May 5, 2009 as the lead single from their album Fearless.
 Their version quickly gained popularity, reaching No. 1 on Billboards Hot Christian Songs chart in August 2009, and No. 31 on Billboards Heatseekers Songs.
 It was the longest-running number-one song in any format on Christian radio in 2009.
 In all, it spent over 15 weeks atop Billboards Hot Christian Adult Contemporary chart and 11 weeks atop Billboards Hot Christian Songs chart.

 Band member Randy Phillips explained why the trio recorded the song:

 This song captures the moment of looking up into Heaven, peeling back the curtain of eternity so we can peek in.
 If you keep your eyes on the Dow Jones or nuclear weapons in North Korea, you’ll always be nervous.
 Look to the awesomeness of God instead.